Transition to dilatation-dominated isothermal compressible turbulence: Operating points in parameter space

-{\em Points in the $M_t$--$\delta$ plane and mean dissipation.} We first determine the operating points of our DNS runs in the parameter space of compressible turbulence.
-In addition to the two central parameters, $Re$ and $M_t$, a third relevant one is the dilatational parameter (see e.g.~\cite{Donzis2020}),
+We first determine the operating points of our DNS runs in the parameter space of compressible turbulence.
+In addition to the two central parameters, $Re$ and $M_{\rm rms}$, a third relevant parameter is the dilatational parameter